 - 11 Staff: 1 Director of Planning and Development Services, 3 Planners, 3 Building Officials, 1 Planning and Development Administrator, 1 Planning and Development Support Clerk, 1 Community Economic Development Officer. - In 2021, 64 Planning Applications were received, an increase from 58 in 2020. - In 2021, 199 residential building permits were issued.
 This is a slight increase from 2020 (194). - The building department completed 2,018 building inspections this is an increase of 1,733 (16.4%) from 2020.

 The Lot A design charette includes four quadrants:

 - Library

-- Senior's Housing Complex
+- Seniors/Youth Centre with seniors housing

 - Community Plaza

 - Health Centre

 A grand opening celebration of the Library will take place in June 2022.